mclaughlin-thomas/Mastering-Node.js-CH6/README.md

 ## Reading Data With an Iterator
 Instances of the Readable class can be used as a source of data in a for loop, which can provide a more familiar way to read data from a stream.

+## Piping Data to a Writable Stream
+The pipe method is used to connect a Readable stream to a Writeable stream!!
+This ensures that all data is read from readable and written to writable without further intervention.

+"This is the simplest way to transfer data between streams, and the end method is called automatically on the Writeable stream once all of the data has been transferred."

+The data that is sent in the HTTP request is piped to the HTTP response and displayed in the browser.